illuminairy-ai/snowflake-ai/README.md

 Configuration
 -------

-Copy the sample configuration file from the <installed lib dir>/snowflake_ai/conf directory and update the Snowflake connection parameters.
+Copy the sample configuration file from the {installed lib dir}/snowflake_ai/conf directory and update the Snowflake connection parameters.

-For example, you may do the following to find out where is the <installed lib dir>:
+For example, you may do the following to find out where is the {installed lib dir}:

 ```bash
 pip show snowflake-ai
 ```

-While you are in <installed lib dir>, you may do:
+While you are in {installed lib dir}, you may do:

 ```bash
 mkdir -p ~/.snowflake_ai/conf